Sur Kshetra: Format

-Eliminations

 Shahzad Ali from team India was the first to be eliminated.
 Anurag Srivastava & Indrani Bhattacherjee also from team India was the next to go.
 Ameer Ali from team Pakistan became the third eliminated contestant and Imran Ali was eliminated next.
 As Diljaan and Nabeel Shaukat Ali were chosen as the contestants to face off for the fifth finalist chair, Aman Trikha and Nadeem Abbas were eliminated.

 Finally there were six finalists on the bench.
 Three from Pakistan and Three from India.
 In the Pre-finals it was announced that two finalists with minimum marks would be eliminated and remaining four participants would go through to the Grand Finals.
 Sara Raza Khan was unable to compete in the last two pre-finals because of her health so she along with Buddhaditya was eliminated as they had the lowest marks.